UCL/research-computing-with-cpp/02cpp1/index.md

 [Type Systems](./sec01Types.html)

-- A quick introduction to what types are, and how they are used in C++ in particular.
+- A quick introduction to what types are, and how they are used in C++ in particular
-- Options for user-defined types.
+- Options for user-defined types

 [Passing by Value and by Reference](./sec02PassByValueOrReference.html)